Analyzing Masco (NYSE:MAS) & Omega Flex (NYSE:OFLX)

 |N/A

-Masco presently has a consensus price target of $54.03, suggesting a potential downside of 2.28%.
-Given Masco’s higher probable upside, research analysts clearly believe Masco is more favorable than Omega Flex.
+Masco presently has a consensus target price of $54.03, indicating a potential downside of 2.28%.
+Given Masco’s higher possible upside, equities research analysts plainly believe Masco is more favorable than Omega Flex.

 Dividends